thedigitalgarage/cochera/README.md

 162    	  chargebeeAPIKey: 'test_Htlw6DLaXvBDjwSsGFm706mX2awaV63cd'
 163    },
 ```
-Use the chargebee.configure to configure your site and your API key.
+Use the `chargebee.configure` to configure your site and your API key.
 It is a global configuration and can be setup as part of your server initialization
 Of course before that, you must have an account and Test site(Live site) on [Chargebee](https://www.chargebee.com/).

 If you are new on Charegebee, you could visit [Chargebee Official Website](https://www.chargebee.com/), create an account and get Test/Live site.

-With Signin, You should choose a domain for your business(chargebeeSite).
+During SignUp process, You should choose a domain for your business(chargebeeSite).
-After Signin, go to `Setting` / `API & WEBHOOKS` / `API Keys`.
+After SignUp/SignIn, go to `Setting` / `API & WEBHOOKS` / `API Keys`.
 You could find the API Key named `full_access_key_v1`.

 And then, you must add Redirect URL and Cancel URL for Payment Method Page on Chargebee.
 Go to `Setting` / `HOSTED PAGES SETTINGS` / `Payment Method Page`.